CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 <img width="922" alt="df" src="https://user-images.githubusercontent.com/83574067/158699006-ed0f34e8-08ca-41cf-8632-d48bb47f4277.png">

-3- Here, you can specify the name of the bucket in which the data should be uploaded to.
-If you don't fill in a specific name, the user interface will automatically create a bucket named: upload-nnn (where nnn is replaced with a 13 digit number based on creation time).
+3- Here, you can specify the bucket's name to which the data should be uploaded.
+If you don't fill in a specific term, the user interface will automatically create a bucket named: upload-nnn (where nnn is replaced with a 13 digit number based on creation time).
 Note that **it is not possible to rename buckets**.

 4- If you create a new bucket use the following **suggestions to name it**:

 * Bucket **names must be unique** across all existing buckets in all projects in SD-Connect and Allas.
 If you can't create a new bucket, it's possible that some other project is already using the name you would like to use.
-To avoid this kind of situation it is good practice to include some project specific identifiers (e.g. project ID number or acronym) in the bucket names.
+To avoid this situation, it is good practice to include some project-specific identifiers (e.g., project ID number or acronym) in the bucket names.

 * **Avoid using spaces and special characters in bucket names**.
 Preferred characters are Latin alphabets (a-z), numbers (0-9), dash (-), underscore (\_) and dot (.).
 SD Connect can cope with other characters too, but they may cause problems in some other interfaces.

 * All bucket **names are public**, so please do not include any confidential information in the bucket names

-5- With the icon  **Select Files for Upload** you will open a browser window in which you can select and add more files.
+5- With the icon  **Select Files for Upload**, you will open a browser window in which you can select and add more files.

 ![SD Connect 1a](https://user-images.githubusercontent.com/83574067/158694096-279987b4-b922-46b7-86d5-fe1b9fbd9ff0.png)

-6-  Next click on **Encrypt and upload**: each file will be automatically encrypted and uploaded to the bucket in SD Connect.
+6-  Next, click on **Encrypt and upload**: each file will be automatically encrypted and uploaded to the bucket in SD Connect.

 ![SD Connect 2](https://user-images.githubusercontent.com/83574067/158695759-072c404c-a956-4f08-96f4-19377ae049ed.png)

 7- Once the process is completed, you can return to the SD Connect **browser** window.
-The encrypted files will be diplayed in the correct bucket, in a default folder called data and each encrypted file will have the extension *.c4gh*.
+The encrypted files will be displayed in the correct bucket, in a **default folder called DATA**, and each encrypted file will have the extension *.c4gh*.

 ![SD Connect 4](https://user-images.githubusercontent.com/83574067/158695860-38a662f2-4c14-4060-91bd-700db8e4dba4.png)